Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 # Building an embedded app

 ## Set up your application

-To make your application displayed in Ecwid Control panel, you will need to register your application with us, if you haven't yet.
-During the registration, you will need to provide us with additional details about your application that are necessary to properly show your app in Ecwid control panel:
+After the app registration you will need to provide us with additional details about your app interface in the Ecwid Control Panel.
+These details are necessary to properly show your page, please see the required details below:

 Parameter | Meaning
 --------- | -------
 iframe URL | This is a URL of the application page hosted on your server, which will be loaded in Ecwid Control panel.
-Requirements: <ul><li>It must load over HTTPS</li> <li>The page must not contain header/footer, i.e. you will need to design this page as an embeddable, not as a standalone application.</li><li>The page content should not contain the word 'Ecwid', so we can offer your app to our partners</li><li>Its interface must use [Ecwid CSS Framework](#ecwid-css-framework)</li><li>The page must <a href="#init">initialize the app</a> using Ecwid Javascript SDK</li></ul>
+Requirements: <ul><li>It must load over HTTPS</li> <li>The page must not contain header/footer, i.e. you will need to design this page as an embeddable, not as a standalone application.</li><li>The page content should not contain the word 'Ecwid', so we can offer your app to our partners</li><li>Its interface must use [Ecwid CSS Framework](#ecwid-css-framework)</li><li>The page must <a href="#init">initialize the app</a> using Ecwid Javascript SDK to be displayed</li></ul>
 App page title | This will be the title of the tab in Ecwid control panel where your application resides.
 Please keep it short as it will reside in a row of native Ecwid tabs and other applications
 Control panel section | The section of Ecwid control panel where you want your application to be added.
 Supported sections: <ul><li>*Sales* – choose this if your application works with orders or customers</li> <li>*Products* – choose this if your application works with products, combinations, product images etc. </li> <li>*Promotions* – this section is for the applications working with discounts, coupons, loyalty programs and other promotion features</li> <li>*Settings* – you can choose this section if you need to place your application settings at the same level as the store settings</li> <li>*Design* – this section is for the applications that customize storefront look and feel</li><li>*Shipping* - choose this section if your app adds new shipping methods</li><li>*Payment* - choose this section if your app adds new payment methods to the store</li></ul>
 Server-side or Client-side app | The way Ecwid passes the store information to your app will depend on whether your application will work on client side only or it's a server-side application.
+[Learn more](#authentication-in-embedded-apps)

-You'll be asked for those details on the app registration page.
-If you already have a registered app and want to make it embeddable, you can [contact us](/contact) to adjust your app settings.
+If you already have a registered app and want to make it native, you can [contact us](/contact) to adjust your app settings.

 ## Installation of the app

-After user installs the app from its [app details page](#app-details-page) with the `add_to_cp` access scope, a new tab with your application will be added to the merchant's Ecwid Control Panel.
-When the user opens the new tab, we will load your application's *iframe URL*.
-See the [set up your application](#set-up-your-application) and [Native Apps Guideline](/native-applications) to find out how this page should work.
+After user installs the app from its [app details page](#app-details-page) with the `add_to_cp` access scope, a new tab will be added to the merchant's Ecwid Control Panel.

+When a user opens this new tab, we will load your application's *iframe URL*.
+Please see the [set up your application](#set-up-your-application) and [Native Apps Guideline](/native-applications) to find out how this page should work.

-When the application tab is opened, the URL will have a format like this:
+The browser address bar URL will have a format like this:

 `https://my.ecwid.com/cp/CP.html#app:name=my-cool-app&parent-menu=sales`

-Where the `my-cool-app` is your **app_id** which you will need to use upon initializing the application on the page.
+Where the `my-cool-app` is your **app_id** which you will need to use upon initializing the application on the page, and the `sales` is the Ecwid Control Panel section where the app is embedded into.

-Ecwid will load your app's *Iframe URL* with a payload to help identify the store.
+Ecwid will load your app's *Iframe URL* with a payload to help identify the merchant's store.
 To find out more about the store authentication process in the app tab, see the [Authentication section](#authentication-in-embedded-apps).

-## Build your application
+## App page template

 > Skeleton of an application embedded into Ecwid Control panel